converged-computing/fluxnetes-burst/prototype-1/README.md

 # Enable kubectl (and make publicly accessible)
 HOST_IP=$public_ip make kubeconfig
 sed "s#https://127.0.0.1:6443#https://$public_ip:6443#g" kubeconfig > kubeconfig.yaml

+# This is important so your kubectl knows what kubeconfig to use.
 export KUBECONFIG=$(pwd)/kubeconfig.yaml
 kubectl get pods -A